Educational Programming

 Implicit Bias and Intervention Workshop

-In this workshop, students will be able to distinguish between microaggressions, conscious/unconscious bias, and stereotypes.
+In this workshop, students will be able to distinguish between microaggressions, implicit bias, and stereotypes.
 Within this session, students will be able explain the origins of these behaviors/attitudes and how they correlate and/or reinforce one another.
 Through scenarios and activities, students will apply effective practical strategies to disrupt instances of bias to build professional, respectful, empathic relationships with individuals from a variety of lifestyles, cultures, religions, ages, socioeconomic backgrounds, and abilities.
 (Intended audience(s): Student Leaders)

 Understanding Microaggressions